 Mule Deer Survival Study

-The helicopter will be operating in the Cañon City area beginning Monday, Jan.
-10. Flights will continue up river into the Texas Creek, Buena Vista, Salida and Leadville areas as the week progresses.
+The helicopter will be operating in the Leadville area beginning Monday, Jan.
+9. Flights will continue in the Fairplay, Buena Vista, Salida, Texas Creek, Cañon City, Guffey, and Cripple Creek areas as the week progresses.

-Wildlife biologists use the helicopters to locate deer before dropping a net over them.
-Once a deer is in the net, the helicopter lands and biologists begin fitting the animal with a collar.
+Wildlife biologists use the helicopter to locate deer before dropping a net over them.
+Once a deer is in the net, the helicopter lands and biologists fit the animal with a collar that contains a transmitter.

-“Captured deer are freed within a matter of minutes,” said Vayhinger.
+“Captured deer are not harmed, and are freed within a matter of minutes,” said Vayhinger.

-“This year marks the sixth consecutive year of an on-going effort to provide survival data as part of our annual mule deer inventory effort,” Vayhinger added.
+“This year marks the seventh consecutive year of an on-going effort to provide survival data as part of our annual mule deer inventory effort,” Vayhinger added.

 Other areas of the state that are part of the study include Middle Park, the Poudre River and the Uncompahgre Plateau.
 Most of the animals in the study are females and fawns, although the Uncompahgre Plateau study also includes yearling bucks.

-The radio-collar transmitters enable biologists to check on deer from an airplane once a week.
-If a deer dies the signal changes, which makes it possible for a ground crew to locate the carcass, retrieve the collar and try to determine the cause of death.
+The radio-collar transmitters enable biologists to monitor the deer once a week.
+If a deer dies the signal changes, which makes it possible for DOW personnel to pinpoint the location of the carcass, retrieve the collar and try to determine the cause of death.

-Biologists hope to gain valuable, long-term information about the overall health of Colorado’s deer herds.
+Biologists can use the data to gain valuable, long-term information about the overall health of Colorado’s deer herds.

-“We observed some interesting migration patterns during the first four years of the program, but our primary goal is to determine survival rates,” Vayhinger said.
+“We observed some interesting migration patterns over the years, but our primary goal is to determine survival rates and cause of death,” Vayhinger said.
 “Doe and fawn survival rates are critical factors in the computer models we use for managing deer herds.”

-By monitoring deer survival rates from different areas of the state, DOW biologists have new insight into how survival rates differ according to habitat.
+By monitoring deer survival rates from different areas of the state, DOW biologists have new insight about how deer prosper according to habitat.